Some Background on Hip Bursitis

 For those who love a good visual representation, the main local areas involved in hip bursitis are the trochanteric bursa, gluteal muscles, and gluteal tendons due to their close proximity.

 Similarly, the common lateral hip pain pattern for hip bursitis is as follows.
-Having pain here doesn't mean you have a hip bursitis of course, but there aren't too many with hip bursitis that don't have pain in this area.
+Having pain here doesn't mean you have a hip bursitis of course, but there aren't too many people with hip bursitis that don't have pain in this area.

 And lastly, imaging can play a role in helping to diagnose hip bursitis.
 Options like an MRI and Ultrasound (below) can highlight the presence of hip bursitis whereas an X-Ray can be used to rule out other conditions.
 However, it's important to understand that imaging alone should not drive your treatment plan.
-Like all information, it needs to considered in context with everything else to make sure you don't waste your time going down an unsatisfactory path.
+Like all information, it needs to considered in context with everything else to make sure you don't waste your time going down the wrong path.

 The above ultrasound, courtesy of Newcastle Sports Medicine, doesn't show any trochanteric bursitis but does give a great representation of what can be seen with a hip ultrasound.